sunrah27/eCommerce/README.md

 ```

 #### Latest Products Module
 Building the Latest Product Module was pretty straight forward after Related Products Module.
 However, I started noticing a lot of console errors appearing.
-I noticed I had JavaScript code which should run only on specific pages.
+I had JavaScript code which should run only on specific pages.
 Thus began the first of many JavaScript refactoring and breaking my site.

 #### Building the Shopping Cart
 Building the Shopping Cart was pretty simple.
 I knew from the start I am going to use the browsers local storage.
 The main issue I began to have was the EventListner not attaching to the button on the Product Details page.
 After a lot of debugging I discovered the issue was due to the Button HTML being generated using JS in the Products Details page.
 To resolve this issue I was finally forced to clean up my JavaScript and break my code in to smaller functions.
 Adding Async and Wait to functions to ensure JS codes only ran after the pages were loaded.
 I also took time to refactor my code and reduce duplication.
 One major change was storing the `productDB.json` to a single object called `productData` reducing multiple function calls.
 I also removed as much code outside of the `document.addEventListener('DOMContentLoaded', async function () { }` as possible.
 This helped me finally resolve the issue with being able to add an item to the Shopping Cart.